 System architecting is the art and science of designing and building multi-disciplinary systems.
 The responsibility and the challenge for the system architect is to translate the requirements of the many stakeholders into a system architecture blueprint.
 He/she will do this based on a solid knowledge of the problem domain, the business context, the human context, the solution domain, technology roadmaps and preceding architectures.
 The system architect provides the vision, develops the outline for an integral design, keeps the overview and takes care of the design consistency.
 He/she provides the context for the development activities that will be carried out by large multi-disciplinary teams of specialists.

-This course will help a system architect to get a clear view on his/her role and responsibilities in the multi-disciplinary environment and give instruments on how to tackle architectural issues, e.g. how to balance the many, sometimes conflicting requirements, how to set up a roadmap, how to develop generic solutions.
+This course is designed to give system architects a clear view of their role and responsibilities in the multi-disciplinary environment.
+Participants receive instruments (like CAFCR) to tackle architectural issues, e.g. how to balance the many, often conflicting requirements, how to set up a Roadmap and the basics for creating a business case.

-The course gives an overview of the play field of the system architect.
-It provides insight in the broad variety of viewpoints the architect needs to take care of.
-The course contains many short exercises, worked out in small groups, that help to experience the broadness of the field.
+The course gives a complete overview of the broad playing field and a variety of viewpoints that a system architect needs to manage.
+It contains many short exercises, worked out in small groups, that help to experience the broadness of the field.
 The addressed subjects help to understand the influence of the organization structure, the importance of focusing not only on technical aspects but also on business, process and human aspects and how to cover multidisciplinary aspects.

 5 consecutive days